 Are Subway Tiles Going Out of Style?

 Not even close.
 They have been in style for over a hundred years and are not in danger of going out of style any time soon.
 Some of the more trendy interpretations may someday come to feel a bit dated but neutral color and classic patterns are always classy.

 Traditionally, subway tile is 3 x 6 inches.
 However, sizes for subway tile have expanded to include many other sizes.
 The general rule is any wall tile with a 1 to 2 size can be styled as a subway tile: 2 x 4, 4 x 8, 6 x 12.
 Sometimes tiles that are not 1:2 but still have a smaller rectangular shape are considered subway tile as well, like a 4 x 10.

 What Does Subway Tile Cost?

-Classic ceramic subway tile is one of the most affordable types of tile at a little over a dollar a a square foot for a classic subway tile.
+Classic ceramic subway tile is one of the most affordable types of tile per square foot.
 There are many types of subway tile available that vary widely in price, such as marble, handcrafted, and glass.

 Are Subway Tiles Ceramic or Porcelain?

 Traditional subway tile is glazed ceramic.
 But you can get subway tile in porcelain, many kinds of natural stone, glass, and more.